pavitramehra/cs6964/README.md

 # Starting lab1

-### Lab1 tutorial notebook
+### Lab 1 tutorial notebook

 First, we strongly recommend you review and re-run the tutorial notebook *lab1_tutorial.ipynb*.
 This will get you familiar with most of the basic SQL and Pandas operations.

-### Lab1 questions notebook
+### Lab 1 questions notebook

-After you review the tutorial notebook, go to the lab1 questions notebook *lab1_notebook.ipynb*.
+After you review the notebook *lab1_tutorial.ipynb*, go to the lab 1 questions notebook *lab1_notebook.ipynb*.
 Go carefully over the questions and write your answers in the provided cells.

 # How to get into your container